 Fortunately, in that spring of 2015, two UW-Madison researchers offered to help collect evidence of the market’s economic impact.

 Alfonso Morales, a professor of Urban & Regional Planning, and graduate student Lauren Suerth had already worked with nine farmers markets in three regions — including Williamson, West Virginia; Athens, Ohio; and Crossroads, Maryland — over the past year.
-Using a grant from the United States Department of Agriculture’s Agriculture and Food Research Initiative, they sought to collect robust and reliable data that would aid organizers in make sound decisions to ensure their markets thrive and grow.
+Using a grant from the United States Department of Agriculture’s Agriculture and Food Research Initiative, they sought to collect robust and reliable data that would aid organizers in making sound decisions to ensure their markets thrive and grow.

 “As a scholar of markets, I always understood the need market managers had for data collection tools to support them in decision-making,” says Morales, who edited Cities of Farmers, a book about urban agriculture, with Julie Dawson, an assistant professor of horticulture.